 “Analytics is about solving business problems,” Zhu said.

 The program applies to any industry sector, and students are encouraged to bring their work-related projects.
 Because people are often part of teams at work, Business Analytics students also work on projects together.

 For example, the Business Analytics students partnered with Samaritan Health Services to work on a real health care problem.
 The Samaritan project examined lab test results and health history data for cardiology patients and found a model to predict who would be most likely to have complications requiring hospital re-admission.
-By identifying these patients before heart surgery, Samaritan is able to focus additional care and avoid costly interventions, with savings estimated at $4 million a year, in addition to improved patient outcomes.
+By identifying these patients before heart surgery, Samaritan is able to focus additional care and avoid costly interventions in addition to improved patient outcomes.

 Perren Baker, a 2015 program graduate, worked on the Samaritan project.